-- Step 1: Go to the Twitter homepage, click on the button that says "Sign Up Now."
+- Step 1: Go to the Twitter homepage and click on the button that says "Sign Up Now."

-- Step 3: Click on the button that says "Create My Account."
+- Step 3: Choose how you want to view ads.
+Click on the button that says "Next."

-- Step 4: You will be given the option to import your email addresses from your Gmail, Yahoo or Outlook email accounts.
+- Step 7: You will be given the option to import your email addresses from your Gmail, Yahoo, or Outlook email accounts.
 It is a great way to get started in following current contacts.

 - Step 8: Complete the rest of your profile information.
 This is where you can provide a brief summary of your business, list your website, and more.

 In addition to establishing the main business account, you might want to allow employees to create business-related accounts as well.
 For example, if you own Widget Co. and your Twitter handle is @widgetco, an employee named Kate might have the handle @widgetcokate or something similar.